 OneFamily

-Video: What is climate-friendly investing?
+Video: What is "climate-friendly" or "climate-focused" investing?

-Customers who open a Lifetime ISA or Stocks and Shares ISA with us have the option of investing all or up to 35% of their money in climate-friendly company shares.
-But as proud as we are of our climate-friendly funds, we never want to mislead our customers about the benefits of this type of investing.
+But as proud as we are of this climate focus, we never want to mislead our customers about the benefits of this type of investing.

 Altaf explained how a SSGA algorithm selects which companies to avoid when choosing where to invest your money.
 He told Helen about how investment choices can contribute to tackling the climate emergency and addressed concerns that this type of investing could be less profitable.